When does Ring record or store my videos?

-If you have a Ring Protect Plan (including a free trial), you can access your stored recordings, download them, manually delete them one by one or delete them all at once in the Ring app or on Ring.com.
+If you have a Ring Protect Plan (including a trial), you can access your stored recordings, download them, manually delete them one by one or delete them all at once in the Ring app or on Ring.com.
 Stored recordings are automatically deleted following the expiration of your Ring Protect Plan’s applicable storage period.
 For additional information regarding Ring’s video storage periods, see here.

 How secure are my recordings?

 We have taken measures to help secure Ring devices from unauthorized access.
 These measures include restricting installation of third-party applications on the device, rigorous security reviews, software security development requirements, and encryption of communication between Ring devices with services such as AWS cloud storage services.
 Ring secures video recordings in transit and stores them on secure AWS servers.
 We use a combination of AES encryption (Advanced Encryption Standard) and TLS (Transport Layer Security) to secure data between Ring devices and AWS, and we encrypt data between Ring devices using AES encryption, TLS and SRTP (Secure Real Time Protocol).

 Who can view my recordings?

 You’re in control of who you grant video access to.
 You can add Shared Users to your account, who will then be able to view and download video recordings on the account.
 You can also share video recordings via text or email by creating a share link to the recording.
 After a share link has been created, the video recording may be viewed and downloaded by anyone with the share link ID.
 Additionally, you can make your videos publicly available by posting them on the Internet (including by posting them to the public social media app Neighbors by Ring).